SeanOverton/CSIT314-Frontend/README.md

 1) Use the modern arrow funcitons ```const function_name = () => {}```
 2) Use Capitalises on component names eg. SignUp
 3) use **camelCase** on all other functions and variable names.

+## Deploying to heroku:
+1) Need to be signed in to heroku and have access to our heroku repo:
+2) Add the heroku repo as a remote.
+3) ```git push heroku master``` And it will build/deploy as their is a build pack already on the heroku repo.